Mermade/openapi_optimise/README.md

 ## Not enabled by default are

-* Compression of different representations of functionally equivalent empty schemas
 * Optional expansion of all *local* non-circular $ref's prior to
 * Automatic creation of $ref's for repeated model elements